 Provost and Senior Vice President

-As VP for Finance, Rick is responsible for the financial management of the College and member of the Senior Management Team.
-Specific responsibilities include accounting, financial reporting, audit, accounts payable, student accounts, card services, treasury management, endowment, annual budget, planning, and risk management.
-Recommend and facilitate agendas and discussions among Sr. Staff, College committees, and with Board of Trustee committees for Finance, Audit, and Investments.
+As vice president for finance, Rick is responsible for the financial management of the College.
+He is a member of the senior management team.
+Specific responsibilities include accounting, financial reporting, audit, accounts payable, student accounts, card services, treasury management, endowment, annual budget, planning and risk management.
+He recommends and facilitates agendas and discussions among Senior Staff, College committees and with Board of Trustee committees for finance, audit and investments.

 Robert M. Wallet

 Vice President for Administration